 Market risk is the risk that changes in market prices, such as interest rates, foreign exchange rates and equity prices will affect the Company's income or the value of its holdings of financial instruments.
+The COVID-19 pandemic continues to have an extenuating impact on the economy and financial markets.

 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimizing the return.